lachlan-masters/Honestly/README.md

 The extension is now loaded into the browser.

 **Using the Extension**
-As the plan going forward was
 All data is currently hardcoded.
 Hence, for testing purposes, any website can be used for testing.
+In reality such data would be stored on a database, such that every website would yield a different window in the extension.

+Thus, currently, the extension can be viewed from any website and hence click on the Honestly logo (is grey) in the extension bar. (the extension window is scrollable)

-The initial window of the extension displays what would be shown if the website had no bad news detected and if we had supply chain data to show. </br>
+The initial window of the extension displays the name of the current website you are on, what would be shown if the website had no bad news detected, and if there is supply chain data to show. </br>

-To see what a news alert would show complete the following:
+To see what a news alert would show, or if no supply chain data is supplied, complete the following:
 1. Locate script.js: `cd Client/ChromeExtension/script.js
 2. Edit line 18 such to `const newsAlert = true;`
 3. Comment out (or delete) lines 25 to 48, such that variable supplyDetails is an empty array.